I’ve been a baseball fan since I was a young boy. The year that it really hooked me was 1967.

-It wouldn’t be the last sad ending to my "almost champs" as I followed the Bosox over the years, but for me it was the first heartbreak.
-It was even more painful because Little Rock was home to the Cardinals double-A farm team, the Arkansas Travelers.
+It wouldn’t be the last sad ending to my "almost champs" as I followed my favorite team over the years, but for me it was the first heartbreak.
+It was even more painful because Little Rock was home to the Cardinals Double-A farm team, the Arkansas Travelers.
 I was the lone kid in school rooting for the Sox.

 I often think about life events as they are framed by summer and baseball.
 It’s a lens through which I see life and I draw comfort contemplating my existence while watching a game.

-Yaz is “his man”, a mythic figure who grew up rooting for from his rural Vermont home.
+Yaz is “his man”, a mythic figure he grew up rooting for from his rural Vermont home.
 But even more poignant was how the baseball card reminded him of a summer he spent with his grandfather.
 It’s a jewel of a story, one of many that focus on his life, events brought to the surface by his musing about various baseball cards he collected from his youth in the 1970’s.
 Hence the name “Cardboard Gods” for the cards and players.

 Consider your muse.
 It is a gift that can help you connect with the bigger story deep inside you.
-For me the “crack of the bat, the smell of glove leather, the thrill of a stolen base or a diving catch” will forever be etched in my psyche.
+For me the “crack of the bat, the smell of glove leather, the thrill of a stolen base, or a diving catch” will forever be etched in my psyche.

 Yes, it is only a game – but a magical game, for it is a conduit to the memories that earmark my life journey.